TatuLund/vaadin-create23/README.md

 	- User management view, use FormLayout light variant
 	- Optimistic locking used for handling concurrent edits
 	- Event based decoupling demo in UserForm
+	- Indicator in Tab when UserForm has un-saved changes
+	- Do not let session end when there is un-saved changes in UserForm
 - AboutView
 	- Demo how to correctly sanitize user input with Jsoup in order to avoid XSS,
 	- CustomLayout example